Yoka0014/ACG2025-reference-implementation/README.md

 ```

 **Parameter Descriptions:**
-- `PopulationSize`: Population size.
-The number of individuals per generation in the genetic algorithm.
+- `PopulationSize`: The number of individuals per generation in the genetic algorithm.
-- `EliteRate`: Elite individual rate.
-The proportion of excellent individuals in the population (0 to 1).
+- `EliteRate`: The proportion of excellent individuals in the population (0 to 1).
-- `MutantRate`: Mutant individual rate.
-The proportion of mutant individuals in the population (0 to 1).
+- `MutantRate`: The proportion of mutant individuals in the population (0 to 1).
-- `EliteInheritanceProb`: Elite inheritance probability.
-The probability of inheriting elite individual genes during crossover.
+- `EliteInheritanceProb`: The probability of inheriting elite individual genes during crossover.
-- `LearningRateForEval`: Learning rate for evaluation.
-The learning rate of TD learning used when evaluating individuals.
+- `LearningRateForEval`: The learning rate of supervised learning used when evaluating individuals.
-- `NumEpochsForEval`: Number of epochs for evaluation.
-The number of TD learning epochs used for evaluating each individual.
+- `NumEpochsForEval`: The number of supervised learning epochs used for evaluating each individual.
-- `PoolFileName`: Pool file name.
-Base name for pool files generated during the evolutionary process.
+- `PoolFileName`: Base name for pool files generated during the evolutionary process.
-- `FitnessHistoryFileName`: Fitness history file name.
-File name for recording fitness progression of each generation.
+- `FitnessHistoryFileName`: File name for recording fitness progression of each generation.

 #### 5.3.
 TD Learning Configuration File (`td_config.json`)